Mayooonaiselol/Swaydots/README.md

 # Swaydots
-Dotfiles for my Sway desktop
+Dotfiles for my Sway desktop.
+I hope you like it.

 ## Fonts: